 - Adhesive hooks (if no door is available)

 - Large binder clips (optional)

-Hint: You might want to strategically place the least used (feathers and pompoms) at the top while the most commonly used pieces (paper and markers) will be easiest to reach.
+Hint: You might want to strategically place the least used (feathers and pompoms) at the top and keep the most commonly used supplies (paper and markers) lower and easiest to reach.

-Kids don't need filing cabinets -- or do they?
-If your desk doesn't have drawers, or they seem to become a deep pit of lost paperwork, here's a simple solution.
+Kids don't need filing cabinets — or do they?
+If your child's desk or designated homework area doesn't have drawers, here's a simple solution.